danygzatec/todoapp-catipult/README.md

 This project was a technical test for Catipult.ai.
-It is created using AngularJs, HTML, CSS and TypeScript.
+It is created using AngularJs, HTML, SCSS and TypeScript.